Fishing Reports

 Water releases from Fontenelle Reservoir are currently around 850 CFS.

-Current snowpack in the Upper Green River Drainage is sitting at 131 percent of average.
-Snowpack in the Lower Green River Drainage is sitting at 105 percent of normal.
-Current water year to date precipitation in the Upper Green River Drainage is 147 percent of normal.
-Current water year to date precipitation in the Lower Green River Drainage is 122 percent of normal.
+Current snowpack in the Upper Green River Drainage is sitting at 96 percent of average.
+Snowpack in the Lower Green River Drainage is sitting at 76 percent of normal.
+Current water year to date precipitation in the Upper Green River Drainage is 116 percent of normal.
+Current water year to date precipitation in the Lower Green River Drainage is 99 percent of normal.
+Southwest Wyoming is currently the shining gem of snow and moisture in the region, but we will also be keeping our fingers crossed for more snow in the coming weeks.

 Provo River Fishing Report